Research and reports

 A business valuation helps you determine the market value of your business.
 By using a range of measures, you can understand the economic worth of a business.
 This is useful for entrepreneurs and small business owners looking to buy or sell a company.

-There are a few approaches you can take when it comes to how to value a company.
-We explain more on each of these below.
+Wondering how to calculate a valuation of a company?
+There are a few different approaches you can take, and we explain more on each of these below.

 Stable, established businesses with a lot of tangible assets are often suited to being valued on these assets.
 Good examples of businesses like this are those in property and manufacturing.